plzm/rag-vector-agent-semantic-kernel/labs/lab6/EXE2_Agent.md

     4.1 Enter a subject like Santiago, Chile
     4.2 Enter a Peot name like Pablo Neruda

-    Notice the response contains  date and time , and also the current wheater on the City as it is shows in the following image.
+    Notice the response contains the date and time and also the current weather on the City as it is shows in the following image.

 ![Outcome](./assets/three.png)